Zsivony1es/UW-DatabaseProject/README.md

   + `index.php` - The main website
   + `register.php` - The registration website
   + `DatabaseHelper.php` - This PHP class is similar in its task to the DatabaseHelper class from Java, as in it is responsible for handling the communication with the database.
+Here I use OCI8 to establish this connection.
   + `styles.css`- Self-explanatory, I save the CSS designs in a separate file
   + There is also a folder for each of the CRUD operations, which have a main page PHP file and a form php file.
 The form php file has functions that return a string for a required HTML form.
 These forms require inputs from the user to give parameters to the operations.